GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Experiments

-\textbf{MS-COCO} To further demonstrate the proposed method's generalization ability, we evaluate it on the challenging MS-COCO dataset \cite{lin2014microsoft}.
-As shown in Table \ref{table coco}, our method achieves 34.9\% mIoU, which is superior to previous methods.
-Notably, our method is the first end-to-end WSSS result reported on MS-COCO \cite{lin2014microsoft}, which extensively saves the training complexity.
-And the result shows that our method can effectively generalize to different complex scenes.
+To further demonstrate the proposed method's effectiveness across different datasets, we evaluate it on the challenging MS-COCO dataset \cite{lin2014microsoft}.
+As shown in Table \ref{table coco}, our method achieves 36.4\% mIoU.
+PMM \cite{Li_2021_ICCV}, URN \cite{li2021uncertainty} and RIB \cite{lee2021reducing} are the only methods that outperform ours.
+They are all multi-stage methods, requiring training at least two networks.
+RIB \cite{lee2021reducing} has four training steps to obtain final segmentation results.
+Our method still outperforms them on PASCAL VOC (Table \ref{table sota}), which demonstrates promising ability when trained over different datasets.
+Notably, our method is the first end-to-end WSSS method that has reported a result on MS-COCO which saves on training complexity.